This guide is for landlords thinking about a sale of their tenanted property.

 Note that if the payments are made to a lettings agent, with whom the buyer wishes to remain with, they should be notified.
 If not, the buyer’s conveyancing solicitor will also need a letter of authority from the seller that the tenant will pay rent to the new landlord buyer.

-The buyer’s solicitor should make sure the Section 48 notice is correctly served.
+The buyer’s solicitor should ensure the Section 48 notice is correctly served.
 This means the new landlord must inform the tenants in situ that the property interests have been legally passed over in line with Section 3 of the Landlord and Tenant Act 1985.

 Note also that any existing tenancy agreement will remain valid under your name, even though there is a new owner.